Courseplay/CourseGenerator/README.md

 which will show you all fields of the map.
 You can select any of them, set the generator parameters and run the generator to test how each setting work.

-To run in standalone mode, start a Windows terminal, change to the root directory of cloned repo and run
+To run in standalone mode, start a Windows terminal, change to the root directory of the cloned repo and run

 `.\love\love.exe . fields/<field file> <field number>`